Emotiv/cortex-example/csharp/README.md

 * This example opens a session with the first Emotiv headset.
 Then subscribe and save eeg data to EEGLogger.csv file until Esc key pressed.
 * The basic work-flow: Login via EMOTIV Launcher -> requestAccess-> Authorize (an appropriate license is required) -> find and connect headset -> Create Session -> Subscribe EEG data.
 * Notes:
-  - 1) Need put an appropriate license in Program.cs
-  - 2) Press Esc to flush data to output file and exit.
+  - 1) Press Esc to flush data to output file and exit.

 **2. MotionLogger**
 * This example opens a session with the first Emotiv headset.
 Then subscribe and save motion data to MotionLogger.csv file until Esc key pressed.